The Best Children’s Afternoon Tea In London

-Afternoon tea is often considered a grown up activity - dainty china and fine dining don’t usually mesh well with rambunctious children - yet London has produced some of the best afternoon teas for children.
+Afternoon tea is often considered a grown up activity but London has some of the best children’s afternoon tea.

 The best children’s afternoon tea in London: